charlielobster/CFD_MD_AI_Project_2025/README.md

 This project requires the Nvidia PhysicsNeMo API.
-It may also require a docker installation, as this is the suggested way to use the PhysicsNemo API, according to their documentation.
+It may also require a docker installation, as this is the suggested way to use the PhysicsNemo API for most cases, according to their documentation.

 For an Ubuntu 24.04 installation,